jehandev/wp-base/README.md

 ## Installation

-1. composer install
+1. At the root of the project : `composer install`
+2. At the root of the project : `npm install`
-2. Enter Variables in `.env`
+3. Enter Variables in `.env`
   - `DB_NAME`
   - `DB_USER`
   - `DB_PASSWORD`